 I have been using ultrawide monitors for a while now and the Alienware is my top recommendation followed by the Asus.
 They both have G-sync and an IPS panel which I consider essential for gaming.
 They also go up to 120 Hz which is the minimum I recommend.

 4. VR Headset

-The HP Reverb is clearly the best consumer grade VR headset for DCS and all other sims right now.
+The HP Reverb G2 is clearly the best consumer grade VR headset for DCS and all other sims right now.
 It has a much clearer screen not just on paper, but in practice as well.
-The Index is a distant second to the Reverb when it comes to screen clarity.
-I actually sold my Index to a friend after getting the Reverb.
+The Quest 2 is a decent mid-range option if the Reverb is out of your budget or is not available in your country.

 |Headset||Resolution (per eye)||Total Pixels (both eyes)|